"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 In a system the term Point-of-Load means the voltage regulation [generation] is done in the same system block, at the card level and not the IC level, it just depends on the prospective.
 In many cases the term Point-of-Load refers to the same thing as Point-of-Source [POS], as in the regulator is placed next to the source that requires it.
 Related; Manufacturers of Voltage Regulators.

-POINT-CONTACT DIODE.
+Point-Contact Diode.
 A diode in which the end of a fine wire is pressed against a semiconductor.
 Used as a detector or mixer over the microwave region.
-Manufacturers of Diodes.
+A graphic of a Point-contact diode is shown on the page covering Terms used with Diodes.
+Also refer to Manufacturers of Diodes for a list of companies producing diodes.

-POLE.
+Pole.
 The number of points at which current can enter a switch; for example, single pole, double pole, and three pole.
+Note that the number of poles in a switch is completely independent of the number of throws and number of breaks a switch makes.
+The number of completely separate circuits that can pass through a switch at one time.
 The sections of a field magnet where the flux lines are concentrated; also where they enter and leave the magnet.

 3-Phase AC